blackwater17/iptv-football-app/README.md

 ## IPTV Football App
 This app offers a seamless experience for discovering today's football events across numerous channels.
 With the ability to click on channels and play them directly through VLC Player, you can enjoy faster access to your favorite sport events.

+## Features

+**Football Events Overview:**

+Explore today's football events fetched from *sport-tv-guide.live* website.

+**Stream Availability:**

+Easily discover where to watch each game by clicking on events.

+**Channel Search and Playback:**

+Easily find and play your favorite channels using the search features.
+Then simply start the stream with a single click!

+**Customization Options:**

+You can customize the app by modifying popular channels, countries, and leagues lists directly in the code to suit your preferences and needs.

 ## Requirements

 Ensure you have the following prerequisites installed: